sergriabkin/emergency-dashboard/README.md

 ### Optional Tasks
 - [ ] **Real-Time Dashboard**:
-   - WebSocket Integration: *Pending*.
+   - WebSocket Integration: *Done*.
    - UI Implementation: *Pending*.
-A simple UI using Thymeleaf to visualize real-time updates is planned but not yet implemented.
+A simple UI using Thymeleaf to visualize real-time updates is partly implemented.

 ### Dockerization
 - [x] **Docker Setup**: The application and Elasticsearch have been dockerized, enhancing portability and ease of deployment.
 Instructions for using Docker Compose are provided to run the application alongside Elasticsearch with minimal setup.